 Embrace 'good enough' organizing.
 Crickets can get more accomplished if they loosen their need for exact perfection.
 Setting a timer while organizing can help crickets stay focused on the task at hand and not overdo their organizing.
 Clutterbug also says a labeler can be your best friend!
 Label boxes, containers, file folders and everything else to help you put things away properly!

 Katie H from apartmenttherapy.com explains how to label everything at home!

 The DreamBox allows you to make detailed organizing quick and easy.
 This way you will be much less likely to procrastinate.
 The Shallow InView Totes and Plastic Notions Tray Inserts are perfect for the micro-organizing that crickets crave.

 Butterflies are incredibly visual!
 If it is out of sight, it is out of mind and might as well not exist.
 They love to have quick and easy access to the things they love the most.
 They are not detail oriented in organizing and they fear forgetting what they have.

 Hooks are a butterflies best friend.
 Eliminating doors from closets can help create an open area.
 Draw out your space beforehand and get a clear vision of our space.
 This will encourage you to not get distracted.

-Using the WorkBox and keeping it open can help butterflies have quick access and sight to their items so they don't forget anything essential to them.
+Using the DreamBox and keeping it open can help butterflies have quick access and sight to their items so they don't forget anything essential to them.

-Our clear lidless totes will be their best friends!
-Butterflies can also label the totes to keep an organization system that best suites them.
+The clear InView Totes will be their best friends!
+Butterflies can also label the totes to keep an organization system that best suits them.